milandas63/IIG-batch1/Milan Das Classes/Day-06 (28-07-2022)/readme.txt

 CLASSWORK:
-    Create a HTML page to display the list of sites that you frequently visit.
+    Create an HTML page to display the list of sites that you frequently visit.
     On clicking on a particular item in the list, it navigates you to the specified site.

     MY REGULAR VISIT